 By law, you’re entitled to one free credit report per year from each of the three major consumer credit reporting bureaus.
 Go to AnnualCreditReport.com to get yours.

 For more frequent score updates, create an account with a free credit score subscription service such as Credit Karma.
 Credit Karma lets you check your credit score whenever you want, without restriction or cost.
+If you want more robust information, you can also look into products like ScoreSense.

 Checking your credit score these ways requires what’s known as a “soft pull,” which is distinct from the “hard” inquiries made by any lender with whom you apply for a new credit account, including a personal loan.
 A soft pull doesn’t adversely impact your credit score.